lisanet/fx-upscale/README.md

 This behaves similarly to `CRF/CQ` controls used in `H.264/HEVC`.
 For **ProRes**, this parameter is ignored.

-### ⚡ Speed Mode

-The `--prio_speed` flag enables VideoToolbox’s `kVTCompressionPropertyKey_PrioritizeEncodingSpeedOverQuality`.

-While this slightly reduces theoretical quality, the visual impact is minimal — and encoding speed improves dramatically, especially on Apple Silicon.
 For best results, use `--quality` values above **56**.
 Values above 90 will only increase file size with little or no noticeable visual improvement.

 The recommended value is **60**.

+### ⚡ Speed Mode

+The `--prio_speed` option sets VideoToolbox’s `kVTCompressionPropertyKey_PrioritizeEncodingSpeedOverQuality`.
+You can use yes/no, true/false or 1/0 to enable/disable this option.
+The default is enabled.

+While this slightly reduces theoretical quality, the visual impact is minimal — and encoding speed improves dramatically, especially on Apple Silicon.

 ### 🧪 Example